Diaper Sizes Explained: When to Size Up & How to Get the Right Fit

 Sign What you may notice Action

-Diaper riding Low on bottom Move to larger size
+Low fit Diaper rides low on the bottom Move to a larger size

 Trust these signals.
-A better fit supports comfort, freedom of movement, and reliable protection throughout the day.
+A better fit supports comfort, free movement, and reliable protection throughout the day.

 Signs a Pampers Diaper Is Too Big